 I equate it to dating:

-1. Build Rapport: What's the most effective way to establish rapport with a prospect:
+Which of the following is the most effective way to establish rapport with a prospect?

 - Comment on something in their office